FICO Credit Scores: What Do They Mean?

-• Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?
+• Credit Inquiries - How many times have you had your credit checked for a loan?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Getting your FICO score
+Raising your FICO score

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Curious about your FICO score?
-Call us at 9094671090.
+Curious about your credit score?
+Give us a call at 9094671090.

 Got a Question?